Calu0/Kanap/README.md

 # Kanap #

-This is the first front end oriented project I have done, using only javascript for the front-end of the page.
+This is the first project I did with javascript, only the javascript side of the front-end of the page has been realized.